Prescribed-Time Distributed Generalized Nash Equilibrium Seeking: Introduction

+This paper closes that gap.
+We propose a fully distributed algorithm for general GNE seeking that drives all agents to the variational GNE (v-GNE) exactly at a prescribed time $T$, for the standard GNEP class studied in the distributed GNE literature~\cite{pavel_distributed_2020, yi_distributed_2019, sun_continuous-time_2021}, with arbitrary functional coupling in the costs and shared constraints.
+This setting is strictly broader than the aggregative games to which the recent predefined-time method of~\cite{guo_distributed_2025} applies, where each cost depends only on local decisions and a scalar aggregate; problems such as pairwise collision avoidance and bilateral contracts lie outside that subclass and force each agent to estimate the full decision profile.
+The architecture is simultaneous: every agent concurrently runs a prescribed-time observer of the global state, a local optimization law, and a dual-consensus mechanism enforcing the shared multipliers of the v-GNE.

-The main contributions of this work are fourfold.
-First, we extend the optimization Lyapunov function (OLF) framework for GNEPs of~\cite{mudrik_optimization_2025-1} to gradient dynamics, an OLF realization that naturally decomposes into per-agent computations, and establish a centralized prescribed-time convergence result for GNE seeking.
-Second, we propose a prescribed-time distributed state observer for networks with optimization-driven moving leaders.
-Inspired by the prescribed-time scaling mechanism of~\cite{wang_prescribed-time_2019} and the self-anchored observer architecture of~\cite{zou_continuous-time_2021}, this observer achieves exact prescribed-time convergence in the moving-leader setting that neither reference addresses.
-Third, we propose the first fully distributed prescribed-time GNE seeking algorithm, featuring three simultaneously coupled layers: primal consensus, optimization, and dual updates with consensus, the latter of which is absent from all prior prescribed-time NE works~\cite{zhao_prescribed-time_2023, qian_prescribed-time_2024} and is essential for v-GNEs.
-Fourth, we provide convergence guarantees via a composite time-varying Lyapunov function built around a network potential that unifies optimization residuals, consensus errors, and dual disagreements.
+The contributions are fivefold.
+First, we establish a centralized prescribed-time convergence result for GNE seeking, instantiating the optimization Lyapunov function (OLF) framework of~\cite{mudrik_optimization_2025-1} in an unnormalized Hessian-gradient (uHGD) realization; unlike the Newton and normalized realizations, its right-hand side decomposes into per-agent computations and is therefore implementable distributively.
+Second, we design a prescribed-time distributed state observer that fixes no leader a priori: each agent pins its own state and is tracked by the rest of the network.
+Combining the prescribed-time scaling of~\cite{wang_prescribed-time_2019} with the self-anchored structure of~\cite{zou_continuous-time_2021}, it converges exactly even though the anchored states are driven by the optimization, a regime neither reference treats.
+Third, we obtain the first fully distributed prescribed-time GNE-seeking algorithm, with three concurrently coupled layers (primal consensus, optimization, and dual consensus); the dual-consensus layer, absent from prior prescribed-time NE work~\cite{zhao_prescribed-time_2023, qian_prescribed-time_2024}, is what makes the v-GNE attainable.
+Fourth, we certify convergence with a single composite time-varying Lyapunov function unifying the optimization residual, consensus errors, and dual disagreements, together with the multi-rate gain schedule that renders their combination dissipative.
+Fifth, the design is projection-free by using the smoothed Fischer-Burmeister (FB) function~\cite{liao-mcpherson_regularized_2019}, reaching a feasible $\epsilon$-approximate v-GNE at the deadline and recovering the exact v-GNE as $\epsilon \to 0$.
 Table~\ref{tab:comparison} summarizes the key distinctions between the proposed distributed algorithm and existing distributed Nash equilibrium-seeking methods.